Imranazeb/GroupRules/README.md

 - No speculation without context—when discussing rumors or unverified news, **clearly label them as such** and cite your source.

 ## Scope of Discussion: Stick to Financial Relevance
-- Discussions must remain **on-topic**, focusing on market trends, company performance, regulation, risk analysis, etc.
+- Discussions must remain **on-topic**, focusing on market trends, risk analysis, etc.
 - Avoid political discussion **unless it directly and imminently affects investment or market fundamentals** (e.g., a newly passed tax law).

 ## AI-Generated Content